indeplot/indeplot/README.md

 - See the issues from the https://github.com/indeplot/indeplot/issues and comment and ask for   working
 - After your assigned work do the following
 - Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`)
-- Create a pull request to the `develop` branch
+- Create a pull request
 - Star this repository

-* See the [Contributing Guidelines](https://github.com/indeplot/indeplot/blob/master/CONTRIBUTING.md) For more info.